NaraeJang/Jobmate/README.md

 [Go to Live Demo](https://jobmate-1gpn.onrender.com)

-This project is hosted on the free version of render.com.
-As a result, the initial loading time for the application may take approximately 2-3 minutes.
-Your patience is greatly appreciated as the necessary resources are provisioned for the first run.
-Thank you for understanding!

 ## How to Use the Project

 1. **Sign Up:** Create your JobMate account to get started.